THE INTELLIGENCE AGENCY FOR EARTH

-As pioneers in the use of professional intelligence applied to environmental crime and crime convergence, for over a decade ELI has been at the forefront of utilizing professional intelligence to combat environmental organized crime.
-With a proven history of success, ELI identifies and investigates the most important environmental criminals and transnational wildlife trafficking networks globally, including their links to Transnational Organized Crime and to other serious crimes, such as human smuggling, money laundering, drug trafficking, and corruption.
+As pioneers in the use of professional intelligence to combat environmental crime and crime convergence, ELI has spent over a decade at the forefront of the fight against environmental organized crime.
+With a proven track record and collaborations with key government agencies in the U.S. and abroad, ELI identifies and investigates high-level environmental criminals and transnational wildlife trafficking networks worldwide—including how they move their money and their links to transnational organized crime and other serious offenses.

-ELI comprises experienced multinational field investigators, researchers, crime analysts, geospatial, intelligence analysts, and highly skilled retired professionals from various U.S. law enforcement and intelligence agencies, all with extensive experience in executing projects worldwide, including former Federal Bureau of Investigations (FBI), National Geospatial-Intelligence Agency (NGA), and other government agencies.
+ELI’s team includes experienced multinational field investigators, undercover operators, researchers, crime analysts, geospatial intelligence specialists, and highly skilled former professionals from U.S. law enforcement and intelligence agencies.
+Our team members bring decades of global experience, including service in the Federal Bureau of Investigation (FBI), the National Geospatial-Intelligence Agency (NGA), and other government institutions.

 It is this expertise and flexibility that allows us to operate in situations and locations where other NGOs or governmental agencies are unable or unwilling to operate.

-ELI believes that, akin to combating other global threats like terrorism, drug trafficking, or organized crime, intelligence should be at the center of efforts to fight environmental crime.
-By providing much needed first-hand intelligence about the mechanisms behind these crimes, we equip law enforcement agencies, government bodies, policymakers, academics, media outlets, and NGOs with the knowledge needed to affect change.
+ELI believes that—just as with other global threats like terrorism, drug trafficking, and organized crime—intelligence must be at the core of efforts to combat environmental crime.
+By providing critical first-hand intelligence on the key players and the mechanisms behind these crimes, we equip law enforcement agencies, government bodies, policymakers, academics, media outlets, and NGOs with the knowledge needed to drive meaningful change.

-We collaborate with various U.S. law enforcement agencies, including Homeland Security Investigations, Fish & Wildlife Service, NOAA and other government agencies around the world.
-We also collaborate with various academic institutions, including the John Jay College of Criminal Justice in New York and the Florida International University in Miami.
+We collaborate with various government agencies in the U.S. and abroad, inter-governmental organizations, financial institutions, and various academic institutions, including the John Jay College of Criminal Justice in New York and the Florida International University in Miami.

 An example of the intelligence products produced by ELI’s analysts.
 In the picture, a crime chart of a transnational trafficking network operating between Europe and Asia.

-Our efforts unearth evidence and unveil previously undisclosed information that can be used in different way by various stakeholders to fight environmental and wildlife crime.
+Our efforts unearth evidence and unveil previously undisclosed information that can be used in different way by various stakeholders to fight the criminal exploitation of nature and associated crimes.

-During or upon the conclusion of our field operations, ELI prepares Confidential Intelligence Briefs (CIB) to share with relevant governmental and law enforcement agencies at national, regional, and international levels, depending on the nature of intelligence and which agencies are well-positioned to take effective action.
-The CIB is arguably the most important piece of output from our intelligence and investigative activities.
-It is the CIB that provides government agencies the means by which to take immediate action.
+During or upon the conclusion of our field operations, ELI prepares various Intelligence Products, including Confidential Intelligence Briefs (CIBs), Situational Reports (SITREPs) and Target Profiles to share with relevant governmental and law enforcement agencies at national, regional, and international levels, depending on the nature of intelligence and which agencies are well-positioned to take effective action.

 Everything done at ELI is grounded in facts and field-based information, ensuring that our findings serve as the building blocks for action and accountability.
 By shedding light on the hidden activities of the world’s most important environmental criminals and their networks, we tackle the key enablers behind the ongoing criminal exploitation of wildlife, natural resources, ecosystems, and biodiversity.